-- Ensure that Pupil Premium funding allocated to Trust schools is used solely for its intended purpose. - Use the latest evidence based research on proven strategies which work to narrow the attainment gaps and adapt these as necessary to meet the needs of our pupils. - Be transparent in our reporting of how we have used the Pupil Premium, so that our parents, interested stakeholders and Ofsted are fully aware of how this additional resource has been used to make a difference. - Encourage take up of FSM by working proactively with our parents in a sensitive and supportive manner and to remove any potential barriers or stigma attached to claiming FSM.
-In doing so, we also recognise the vital role that parents play in the lives of their children. - Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered to be of 'low ability' because of their social circumstances. - Ensure there is robust monitoring and evaluation in place to account for the use of the Pupil Premium, by each school and each Local Governing Body (LGB). - Recognise the fact that FSM pupils are not a homogeneous group and cover a wide range of needs.
-As such the strategies we use to raise attainment will take these group and individual needs fully into account. - Use high quality teaching and learning as the preferred way to narrow the gaps in attainment in the first instance, whilst also recognising the importance of developing the whole child through identifying and intervening with their social and emotional development where necessary.
+- Ensure that Pupil Premium funding allocated to Trust schools is used solely for its intended purpose. - Use the latest evidence-based research on proven strategies which work to narrow the attainment gaps and adapt these as necessary to meet the needs of our pupils.

-- Use high quality interventions with proven evidence of impact to assist our pupils who need additional support in a time limited way. - Use the Pupil Premium for all year groups not just those taking examinations at the end of the year.
+- Be transparent in our reporting of how we have used the Pupil Premium, so that our parents, interested stakeholders and Ofsted are fully aware of how this additional resource has been used to make a difference. - Encourage take up of FSM by working proactively with our parents in a sensitive and supportive manner and to remove any potential barriers or stigma attached to claiming FSM. - Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered to be of 'low ability' because of their social circumstances. - Ensure there is robust monitoring and evaluation in place to account for the use of the Pupil Premium, by each school and each Local Governing Committee (LGC). - Recognise the fact that FSM pupils are not a homogeneous group and cover a wide range of needs.
+As such the strategies we use to raise attainment will take these group and individual needs fully into account. - Use high quality teaching and learning as the preferred way to narrow the gaps in attainment in the first instance, whilst also recognising the importance of developing the whole child through identification of their social and emotional needs and the provision, where necessary, of appropriate intervention. - Use high quality interventions with proven evidence of impact to assist our pupils who need additional support in a time limited way. - Use the Pupil Premium for all year groups not just those taking examinations at the end of the year.

 The Trust recognises that not all pupils who are eligible for Pupil Premium are underachieving, while also recognising that some pupils may be underachieving and not eligible for Pupil Premium funding.
-It is our policy to plan, adapt and prepare for any individual, or group, in which any area of under achievement is evident.
+It is our policy to plan, adapt and prepare for any individual, or group, wherever under achievement is evident.

-Trust schools will publish their strategy statement on the school's use of the Pupil Premium in each academic year on their school website, in line with the DfE's guidance on using the Pupil Premium and using the templates on GOV.UK. - Pupil Premium - GOV.UK (www.gov.uk) (and shown as Appendix 2).
-This must be published by 31st December each year.
+Trust schools must publish their Pupil Premium strategy statement on the school's use of the Pupil Premium in each academic year on their school website, in line with the DfE's guidance for school leaders on using the Pupil Premium and using the templates provided by the DfE (and shown in Appendix 2).
+This strategy statement must be published by 31st December each year.

-Trust schools must ensure their use of the Pupil Premium and activities align with the DfE's 'menu of approaches (Appendix 1)' and show how the spending strategy is informed by research evidence, referring to a range of sources, such as the guide published by the Education Endowment Foundation (EEF)
+Trust schools must ensure their use of the Pupil Premium and spending activities align with the DfE's 'menu of approaches (Appendix 1)' and show how the spending strategy is informed by research evidence, referring to a range of sources, such as the guide published by the Education Endowment Foundation (EEF).

-Trust schools must ensure the use of Pupil Premium aligns with the 3-tiered approach described in the EEF's pupil premium guide.
-The DfE states a schools' activities must be those that:
+Trust schools must ensure the use of the Pupil Premium funding aligns with the 3-tiered approach described in the EEF's pupil premium guide.
+The DfE states a school's activities must be those that:

-- Support the quality of teaching, such as staff professional development: - Provide targeted academic support, such as tutoring; and - Tackle non-academic barriers to academic success, such as attendance, behaviour and social and emotional support
+- Support high quality of teaching, for example through staff professional development. - Provide targeted academic support, such as tutoring; and - Address wider strategies to tackle non-academic barriers to success, such as attendance, behaviour and social and emotional support.